stevenhoney/excel-shopify-gift-card-tool/README.md

 #### Inputting Cards to Be Generated
-Six columns are used to create each gift card and form the body of each post to the API, all except the Value column are **optional**:
+Six columns are used to create each gift card and form the body of each POST to the API, all except the Value column are **optional**:

 ![Screenshot-2]